 GPs can re-evaluate a patient’s risk with the most up to date information using the clinical tool and remove them from the Shielded Patient List if necessary.

 All CEV patients affected by the shielding advice have been written to by government and shielding is expected to continue until the end of March 2021.

 Letters were sent in the week commencing 21 December and published here.

 As during the previous period of shielding advice, this will be an inevitably difficult and worrying time for Clinically Extremely Vulnerable people.
 We anticipate that patients may have questions about the advice they should follow.

 Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 (Updated: 20th December 2020)

 Letter to GP Practices with updated guidance for clinically extremely vulnerable individuals and actions for GPs (New: 2nd November 2020) in particular note the requirement to immediately review any children and young people remaining on the SPL, and urgently identify, contact and flag adults with Down’s syndrome

 NHS England have developed a flow diagram to support GPs in completing this process, which can be found on the on the FutureNHS platform (New: 20th November 2020).
 This resource aims to help to address any questions related to the prompt completion of this task.

-Home delivery of medicines during second wave
+Home delivery of medicines and appliances during new national lockdown

 Archive of advice prior to November 5th 2020